distribworks/dkron/docs/docs/api.md

 ## Create or update a Job

+Creates a new job or updates an exsiting job based on it's `name`.
+The `schedule` can be any valid cron expression or an interval using the `@every Xs` format.

 - Endpoint: `/jobs/`
 - Method: `POST` or `PUT`
 - Example: `curl -X POST dcron-node:8080/jobs/ -d @jobs.json`